 They adapt really well to coop life.
 They learn where to go at night and where they can roam in the day.
 Reds can live pretty much anywhere but are not big fans of really hot areas.
 However, they do well in the cold and are very cold hardy.

 What Is Their Purpose?

 Most often people get chickens for one of two reasons.
-They either want eggs or they want to raise their own meat source.
-I guess some people just want a pet too, but that’s not too terribly common.
+They either want as many eggs as it takes to keep their family fed or they want to raise their own meat source.
+I guess some people just want a pet too, but that's not too terribly common.

 Rhode Island Reds are great because they are what is called a dual purpose chicken breed.
 That just means that they are suitable for both meat production and as reliable egg layers.

 In fact, they are such solid birds that they have been used to create a whole slew of hybrid production breeds such as red star chickens.

 As we mentioned above, Rhode Island Reds are a large breed chicken; growing anywhere between 6 ½ to 8 ½ lbs depending on if it's a hen or rooster.
 They also grow very quickly, especially if you have them on a meat bird diet.